Key Stage 2 SATs

 When will the tests take place?

-The Year 6 KS2 SATs will be administered in the week beginning 8th May 2017.
+The Year 6 KS2 SATs will be administered from Tuesday 9th to Friday 12th May 2023

 How will the SATs be marked?